PellyDev/aoc-2023/README.md

 # Advent of Code 2023 in Rust

 This repository features Rust solutions for the [AOC 2023](https://adventofcode.com/2023/) code puzzles.
+Solutions are not optimal!

 ## How to use